isomerpages/moe-dunmansec/_sec-1-registration/Purchases.md

 #### School Safe Management Measures

 **(a)** All visitors (including students) are required to perform digital check-in/out via Safe Entry/Trace Together apps, in addition to existing school visitor registration process including temperature screening.
-You are advised to arrive in school at least 10 min earlier than the self-collection time slot booked to cater time for this procedure.
+You are advised to arrive in school at least 10 min earlier than the self-collection time slot booked to cater time for this procedure.<br>

-**(b)** Accompanying adults or students who are unwell should not enter the school and should reschedule their appointment.
+**(b)** Accompanying adults or students who are unwell should not enter the school and should reschedule their appointment.<br>
 **(c)** After check-in/visitor registration, you will be directed to holding waiting areas while awaiting your turn to be served.

 #### Parking Arrangement